apptainer/singularity-userdocs/endpoint.rst

 .. code-block:: none

-    $ singularity remote use myremote
+    $ apptainer remote use myremote
     FATAL:   could not use myremote: remote company-remote has been set exclusive by the system administrator

 If you do not want to switch remote with ``remote use`` you can: